moding-il/bizdoc.core/README.md

 ## Architecture

-BizDoc can be broken into two major parts: backend server objects, controllers and configuration; and front-end user interface, built as Angular components.
+BizDoc can be broken into two major parts: a. backend server objects, controllers and configuration; b. front-end user interface, built as Angular components and services.
 Commonly, a front-end *component* has a backing server *object*.
 For example, BizDoc object such as a *form*, will have a class that manages it's lifetime events.
 Core communication between the front-end and the backend is done through BizDoc infrasructure.

 BizDoc objects can be one of:

 * Form
-* Type
-* Report
-* Widget
-* Utility
-* Action
+* Action - Workflow user option
+* Node - Workflow item.
+* Report - Retrive data and present it, commonly as a table.
+* Type - Data source for list of values.
+Can declare *patterns* and *groups*.
+* Utility - Unit of work.
+* Widget - Dashboard item.
-* Cube
+* Cube - Charting index.
-* Rule.
+* Rule - Condition.

-BizDoc also facilitates unmanaged objects, which does'nt have a backend class.
-Including:
+In addition to the managed objects above, BizDoc facilitates unmanaged objects which does'nt have a backend object, including:

-* Currencies
 * Folders - Set columns.
 * States - Document statuses.
-* Roles - Declare a role per _type_, add *patterns* and *groups*, and assign positions
+* Roles - Declare a role per _type_ and assign *positions*.

-Control these settings by editing the relevent section in the configuration file.
+* Currencies

 BizDoc registers objects in _bizdoc.json_ configuration file.
-Upon run, if objects classes are found in your project they are added to the configuration file.
+Upon run, if objects are found in your project assembly, they are added to the configuration file.
-You may instruct BizDoc to register an object with specific settings by annotating the class with the respective attribute, as explained below.

 > Open _bizdoc.json_ and review your app configuration.
+This file is updated by BizDoc, updated by administrative utilities, or - can be edited manually.

-You can manually edit the configuration file, providing they confirm with the provided JSON schema.
+You can manually edit the configuration file, providing the changes confirm with the attached JSON schema.

-As mentioned, a BizDoc object may have a fromt-end Angular component.
-The backend class is coupled with the front-end component by annotating the \[Template()\] attribute with a unique value.
-The Angular component is then decorated with the @BizDoc() attribute with a matching value.
+BizDoc objects may have a fromt-end Angular component, in which case, the backend class is coupled with the front-end component by annotating it with the \[Template()\] attribute.
+The Angular component needs to be decorated with the @BizDoc() attribute with a matching value.

 BizDoc objects accepts .Net Core services using Dependency Injection (DI).
 It provides several built-in services you can consume.

-Find _ClientApp\src\app_ in your project to create and update Angular components.

-> Use `ng` command-line to generate new components.
-See <https://angular.io/cli/generate> for more.

 BizDoc user interface is aligned with Material Design guidelines, using the [Angular Material](https://material.angular.io/) library.
 Consult Angular Material documentation on how to use components.

 BizDoc database can be one of SqlServer, MySQl or Oracle.
 The BizDoc database objects are created in the \[BizDoc\] schema.
-You'll probably want to create your own database context to access custom database tables.
-Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) on how to create and maintain Entity Framework context.
+Commonly, developers creates their own database context to access database tables.
+Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) on how to create and maintain Entity Framework contexts.
 To access BizDoc database objects using EF, use the `Store` service, from *BizDoc.Core.Data* namespace.

 ## Configuration